I’m buying a puppy from you. Now what? – You need to get some supplies!

 - Don’t give in to the whines.
 If your puppy is whining the first night ignore!
 If you give in it will reinforce the whining.
 If you instead, go in to see puppy when it is silent, this reinforces the quiet!

-- If puppy throws up when you get it home, it is car sick and just needs time to get the tummy settled a bit, so leave the puppy alone to sleep and then later, offer a little food or some Pepto Bismol.
+- If puppy throws up when you get it home, it is car sick and just needs time to get the tummy settled a bit, so leave the puppy alone to sleep and then (about an hour later), offer a little food or some Pepto Bismol.
 You can safely give puppies 1 cc or a teaspoon of Pepto Bismol or bismuth to settle their tummy.